-Once you’ve done that, however, using XOWA works just like it does on the desktop version.
+Once you’ve done that, however, the Android version of XOWA works just like the desktop version.

-Obviously, you may not have 150 GB of space on your old tablet or phone, but you should be able to at least download and install the simple version of Wikipedia.
+Obviously, you may not have 150 GB of space on your tablet or phone, but you’ll probably be able to download and install the simple version of Wikipedia.

-Furthermore, while it does require Java, which is known to have some issues from one time to another, it at least guarantees a universal experience.
+Because XOWA requires Java, which has some issues from time to time, it has a nearly universal user experience.
 In other words, what you see on Windows or Mac will be the same on Linux or Android.